Home

 ~ Early Farming Prosperity in Turkeyfoot ~

-The Minerds lived on a 123 acre farm, representing Henry's inheritance of his father's 500-acre farm near the Old Bethel Church of God.
+The Minerds lived on a 123 acre farm near Kingwood, representing Henry's inheritance of his father's 500-acre farm on three sides of the Old Bethel Church of God.
 It was a quarter-share of the easternmost parcel of the farm, and Henry received the right to buy the acreage after his father died.
-His brothers John, Charles and Jacob III also lived on adjoining farms.
+His brothers John, Charles and Jacob III also lived in a compound of adjoining farms.
+View a photo essay of Henry and Polly's farm.

 The 1884 Waterman & Watkins history book in which Henry is mentioned

-Henry, his brothers John, Jacob and Charles, and nephew Henry, are mentioned in an 1848 Upper Turkeyfoot Twp. tax assessment list, published in the 1884 book History of Bedford, Somerset and Fulton Counties, by Waterman, Watkins & Co.
-A section of the page is seen at left.
+Henry, his brothers John, Jacob and Charles, and nephew Henry, are mentioned in an 1848 Upper Turkeyfoot Township tax assessment list, published in the 1884 book History of Bedford, Somerset and Fulton Counties, by Waterman, Watkins & Co.
+A section of the page is seen here.

 Politically, Henry was a Republican, but a deeper analysis shows that his political leanings were fuzzy and that he respected Whigs and Democrats too.
 Forrest's 1926 History of Washington County, PA, says that Henry "exercised his right of franchise in support of the candidates of the republican party."
 Yet in 1841, when one of his sons was born shortly after the untimely death of Whig President William Henry Harrison, the boy was named "Henry Harrison Minerd."